|Assessment Type||Assessment length / details||Proportion|

 |Skills Type||Skills details|

-|Information Technology||Conducting research through library catalogues, online scholarly databases and museum websites; organizing their own research materials and notes to compile diary; engaging with digital platforms like Blackboard and Turnitin.|
+|Information Technology||Conducting research through library catalogues, online scholarly databases, and museum websites; organizing research materials and notes; engaging with digital platforms like Panopto, Blackboard, and Turnitin.|

 This module is at CQFW Level 4